gohugoio/hugo/content/content-management/comments.md

 draft: false
 aliases: [/extras/comments/]
 toc: true
-wip: true
 ---

 The most common interaction people ask for in static websites is the ability to add comments.

 Hugo ships with support for [Disqus](https://disqus.com/), a third-party service that provides comment and community capabilities to websites via JavaScript.

-Your theme may already support Disqus.
-If not, it is easy to add.
+Your theme may already support Disqus, but if not, it is easy to add to your templates via [Hugo's built-in Disqus partial][disquspartial].

 ## Adding Disqus